sbb-design-systems/lyne-components/src/components/sbb-menu/readme.md

 ### Accessibility

-As the menu opens, the focus will automatically be set to the first focusable item within the dialog.
+As the menu opens, the focus will automatically be set to the first focusable item within the component.

 <!-- Auto Generated Below -->